 Nowadays, traveling through the county of Shexian is the ideal way to engage with ancient Hui culture.
 Along Doushan Street in the old city of Shexian, there are a plethora of time-honoured shops dealing in ancient wares, such as locally grown Huangshan Maofeng tea and Xin’an paintings.
 The Hui-style ink sticks and famed She ink slabs that are sold in Shexian are widely considered to be the best in the Huizhou region.
 Some stores even sell Chengxintang paper, which was considered to be the finest quality paper during the Qing Dynasty.
 So if you’re in need of some school supplies, Shexian is the place to be!

-Shexian is one of the many wonderful destinations on our travel: Discover the Ancient Chinese Villages in the Huizhou Region
+Shexian is one of the many wonderful destinations on our travel: Explore the Ancient Chinese Villages in the Huizhou Region